ericleasemorgan/ojs-toolbox/README.md

 More specifically, `harvest.sh` will create a directory called bar.
 It will then determine how many issues exist in the title foo.
 It will then harvest sets of issue data, parse each set into individual issue files, and save the result as JSON files in the bar directory.
 You now have a "database" containing all the bibliographic information of a given title

 For my purposes, I need a TSV file with four columns: 1) author, 2) title, 3) date, and 4) url.
 Such is the purpose of `issues2tsv.sh` and `issue2tsv.sh`.
 The first script, issues2tsv.sh, takes a directory as input.
-It then outputs simple header, finds all the JSON files in the given directory, and passed them along (in parallel) to `issue2tsv.sh` which does the actual work.
-Thus, to create my TSV file, I can submit a command like this:
+It then outputs a simple header, finds all the JSON files in the given directory, and passes them along (in parallel) to `issue2tsv.sh` which does the actual work.
+Thus, to create my TSV file, I submit a command like this:

     $ ./bin/issues2tsv.sh bar > ./bar.tsv

-The resulting file (bar.tsv) will look something like this:
+The resulting file (bar.tsv) looks something like this:

 | author    | title        | date       | url                                                          |
 |-----------|--------------|------------|--------------------------------------------------------------|